To the Sky (Owl City song)

-"To the Sky" is a song by American electronica project Owl City for the 2010 film Legend of the Guardians: The Owls of Ga'Hoole.
-It was released as a single on August 31, 2010 via Universal Records and WaterTower Music.
+"To the Sky" is a song by American electronica project Owl City from the 2010 film Legend of the Guardians: The Owls of Ga'Hoole.
+It was released as a single on August 24, 2010, via Universal Records and WaterTower Music.
 "To the Sky" was also featured as a bonus track on the German and Japanese deluxe releases of Owl City's third studio album, All Things Bright and Beautiful.

 Background and composition

+On August 24, 2010, it was announced that Young had penned a new song to serve as the theme for the 2010 animated film, Legend of the Guardians: The Owls of Ga'Hoole.
+Selected as the soundtrack's first single, the song was featured throughout the movie and its closing credits.
+He was contacted by Warner Bros.
+Studio after they heard his single, "Fireflies".
+According to Young, the filmmakers wanted something upbeat and optimistic that fit the mood and aesthetic of the film.

 "To the Sky" was written and produced by Adam Young.
 He stated that it was an "incredible honor" working on the song for the film.
 Young also added, "As a fan of both the children's book series growing up, and Zack Snyder's work as a director, having my music included is pretty surreal.
 I've been waiting for someone to make a movie like this for some time now.
 I'm endlessly grateful to be involved."
 The track runs at 175 BPM and is in the key of B major.

 Music video

-The music video for "To the Sky" premiered on September 15, 2010 via VEVO and was directed by Danny Yourd.
+The music video for "To the Sky" premiered on September 15, 2010, via VEVO and was directed by Danny Yourd.